In Him Ministries:

 The Edenic Covenant outlined man’s responsibility toward creation and God’s command regarding the tree of the knowledge of good and evil.

+Hosea 6:7 says, “But like Adam they transgressed the covenant; there they dealt faithlessly with me.”
 Because our first parents ate the forbidden fruit and fell into sin, God gave the human race the covenant of grace.
 Salvation is by grace alone, through faith alone, in Christ alone.
 Basically, all mankind is either under the curse of the broken covenant of works in Adam, or under the blessing of the covenant of grace in Christ Jesus (Rom.
 5:12; 1 Cor.
 15:21-22).

-Theologians don't all agree that there was an actual covenant made with Adam and Eve before the fall.
-However, even though the word “covenant” is not used until Genesis 6:18, there is enough covenantal language and elements in Genesis 1-2, as well as other scriptural support to confirm the reality of the Edenic Covenant (Gen. 8:22; Hos.
-6:7; Jer.
-31:35-37; 33:19-25).
+Theologians don’t all agree that there was an actual covenant made with Adam and Eve before the fall.
+However, even though the word “covenant” is not used until Genesis 6:18, there is enough covenantal language and elements in Genesis 1-2, as well as other scriptural support to confirm the reality of the Edenic Covenant (cf. Gen. 1:14-19; 8:22; Hosea 6:7; Jer.
+31:35-37; 33:19-25; Ps.
+89:34-37).

 2. The Adamic Covenant of Grace (Unconditional)

 In the Adamic Covenant, Adam represented the entire human race.
-The phrase “in Adam” is a term of federal headship which designates that he was our representative.
+The phrase “in Adam” is a term of federal headship which designates that he was mankind’s representative.
 This is why the Bible says that sin entered the world through one man (Rom.
 5:12).
 Furthermore, the Bible tells us that “in Adam all die” (1 Cor.
 15:22).
 Therefore, the Adamic Covenant was not just with Adam but is also representative of all those who were in him, his descendants.

 Through faith in Christ alone, you are declared righteous in God’s sight, are forgiven of your sins, have peace with your Creator, and have been gifted all the rights and privileges as a child of God for all eternity (Eph.
 2:8-9; Rom.
 5:1; 8:15).